 Nationwide Legal Representation: How Our Firm Serves Clients in the U.S. Where Our Attorneys are Not Licensed

-We sometimes handle personal injury cases across the United States.
 Each state requires attorneys to be licensed to practice law within their borders.
-If an attorney is not licensed to practice law in a state, but does so, this may be considered the unlicensed practice of law, subject to various consequences.
+If an attorney is not licensed to practice law in a state, but does so, the State may consider it the unlicensed practice of law.
+That attorney engaging in the unlicensed practice of law may be subject to various consequences.

 Nationwide Practice with Local Expertise

-In states outside our direct licensure, we navigate the complexities of national legal practice through two primary methods: direct filings in consolidated complex actions, such as mass torts; and the application of pro hac vice admissions.
+- Working with licensed attorneys in other states via co-counseling relationships or pro hac vice admissions.
 This allows us to extend our reach without compromising on the quality of representation.
 Some examples follow.

-Sometimes a client resides in one state, but the tort – the action or omission that caused their injury – occurred in another state, one in which we’re licensed.
-Since the lawsuit would be filed in the state where we are licensed, we can handle those cases.
-Many times an attorney in the client’s “home state” will bring us in to litigate in the state where the tort happened.
+Sometimes a client resides in one state, but the tort – the action or omission that caused their injury – occurred in another state.
+The state where the tort happened is one in which we’re licensed.
+Since we would file the lawsuit in the state where the tort occurred, which is where we are licensed, we can handle those cases easy-peasy.

 Other times, there are thousands of people injured by a defendant and cases are consolidated before one court.
-For example, a medical device fails and injures thousands of people in the 50 states.
-Lawyers file lawsuits in these various states.
+For example, a medical device fails and injures thousands of people in the 50 states, or a drug causes a disease or condition in patients across the U.S..
+In such situations, Lawyers file lawsuits in these various states.
 Through a specific process, these cases are consolidated before one federal court (the term associated with this is generally, MDL).
 That Court implements procedures to allow attorneys licensed outside of its jurisdiction to litigate cases there.

-In other cases, we take a case and work together with a lawyer within a state in which we’re not licensed, or we simply connect that local lawyer with the client in the state in which we are not licensed.
+The MDL court may allow for direct filings without a pro hac vice (PHV).
+In other cases, we take a case and work together with a lawyer within a state in which we’re not licensed and get PHV’d into the case.
+Or, we simply connect that local lawyer with the client in the state in which we are not licensed.

 The bottom line is that even if we are not licensed in a client’s state, we may be able to help.
 In doing so, we endeavor to follow local rules regarding the practice of law to avoid the unlicensed practice of law.
 We respect those rules because they’re designed to protect the people we care about, clients.
 This requires a case-by-case or litigation-by-litigation analysis.